DominikaSzu/Cracow-Tattoo-spots/README.md

 # Cracow Yummy Spots

-This is the application that gives the user an overview of the places that are the best to have lunch or dinner.
+This is the application that gives the viewer the best to have lunch or dinner.

-You are in the centre of the most beautiful city in Poland for some hours and have no idea where to eat something tasty?
+You are in the centre of the city.
 Here we are to help you!

 This application shows you 5 top restaurants in the city centre.

-You can find them by inserting a query in the input place or just by clicking on a marker on the map.
+You can find them by clicking on a marker on the map.

-To make it easier to find them, once you choose the restaurant, in the small box on the left you will see its address.
+To make it easy to find them, you have to go to the restaurant.

 ## How to use it?